 A compromise constitution was approved four days later.
 The Republicans had agreed to restrict suffrage to whites in exchange for a mechanism to easily amend the constitution (and, hopefully, reverse the clause later).
 Other deals had been struck between the parties over legislative apportionment and judicial districts.

 Despite the rough consensus, partisan hatred in St. Paul could not be healed.
 Some delegates refused to recognize the validity of their political rivals, and so two handwritten versions of the negotiated constitution were commissioned.
-The pair of manuscripts had more than 300 minor differences of punctuation, spelling, grammar and wording, but the copyists’ work was apparently good enough for government work.
+The pair of manuscripts had more than 300 minor differences of punctuation, spelling, grammar and wording, but the copyists’ efforts were apparently good enough for government work.
 Republicans and Democrats signed the separate documents, and Minnesota entered the Union as the only state with two original constitutions.